kemflorent/react-native-file-delete/README.md

 # React Native FileDelete

-A file-delete for deleting all file types in the ExternalStorage(Download, Images, Videos, Musique, etc..) of your Android device from react-native.
+A file-delete for deleting all file types in the ExternalStorageDirectory(Download, Images, Videos, Musique, etc..) of your Android device from react-native.
 Ex: html, pdf, jpeg, mp3, mp4, docx, etc..

 ## Installation